johnkerl/miller/docs6/reference-verbs.rst

     $ mlr grep -h
     Usage: mlr grep [options] {regular expression}
-    Passes through records which match {regex}.
+    Passes through records which match the regular expression.
     Options:
     -i  Use case-insensitive search.
     -v  Invert: pass through records which do not match the regex.
+    -h|--help Show this message.
     Note that "mlr filter" is more powerful, but requires you to know field names.
     By contrast, "mlr grep" allows you to regex-match the entire record.
 It does this by formatting each record in memory as DKVP, using command-line-specified